Are You Leaking Data When You Browse a Website?

-A DNS leak is a problem that a VPN might have where, instead of using a secure DNS, your request goes to the default one.
+A DNS leak is a problem that a VPN might have where, instead of using a secure Domain Name Server, your request goes to the default one with an unsecured IP address.
 We avoid DNS leaks by making sure that all of your information is encrypted before it leaves your computer and is sent through an encrypted tunnel to our DNS servers.
-We also have a Kill Switch feature that will stop all of your Internet activity if you're disconnected from the VPN so you don't even accidentally use the default DNS.
+We also have a Kill Switch feature that will stop all of your Internet activity if you're disconnected from the VPN so you don't even accidentally use the default server.

 When you try to go to a website and type in the URL, your computer will first go to a DNS server and ask it what IP address is connected to that name.
 The DNS server will check its records and tell your computer where to go to get the information you want.

 The whole process takes 8 steps, but it happens almost instantaneously in most cases.